Student and Faculty Forms

 Transcript requests will be processed as quickly as possible in the order of receipt.
 During peak periods (final exams, grade posting, registration, and commencement) there will be a delay of several days.
 Therefore you should request transcripts at least two weeks ahead of these periods.
 Requests submitted via fax machine are honored (fax number 830-758-5001).
 We cannot accept telephone, e-mail, or scanned requests.
 No transcript will be issued if you have a transcript hold on your records.
 All financial obligations with the university or loan defaults with state and federal agencies must be resolved before any transcript will be released.

-Use this form if you need to change your mailing address, major, or advisor.
+Use this form if you need to change your mailing address.
 This form is also used for correcting your Student ID number and performing name changes.
 Name changes or corrections require supporting documentation.
 The completed form should be delivered to the Office of Admissions and Records.

 This form is to be completed by students anticipating to graduate for the designated semester.
 Students need to complete the form, print it out, and take it to the RGC Business Operations office for processing and payment.